exist2021/tft/content/pages/How to publish your logseq notes to a static Hugo Blog.md

 > Now deploy the Hugo site

 ### Ok.
 Three things to remember.
 Enter the following values.
-1. The command to build - is - Hugo
+1. The command to build - is - hugo
 2. Select the base directory
 3. Publish directory is - public